Saloni-Maniyar/interview-prep-guide-website/README.md

 ---

-This project is developed as part of a college semester project.
+> 📌 This project was developed as part of a college semester project, just like the Nutrition Analyzer website.